 Cremated remains can be:

 - Kept at home in an urn.
-It does comfort many of our families.
-Not everyone is comfortable with keeping cremated remains at home and the decision to ultimately dispose of the cremated remains in the future may fall on someone who doesn’t have the same respect or sentimental feelings for them as you.
+Having the ashes of a loved one near is a comfort to many of our families.
+Not everyone is comfortable with keeping cremated remains at home, and the decision to dispose of the cremated remains in the future may fall to someone who doesn’t have the same respect or sentimental feelings for them as you.

 - Scattered at sea.
 You do not have to scatter all of the cremated remains at sea.
-Many families opt to purchase a keepsake urn and they either keep this at home or interred and memorialized in a cemetery of their choosing.
+Many families opt to purchase a keepsake urn for home or to be interred and memorialized in a cemetery of their choosing.